Tundra: Arctic

-The biodiversity of tundra is low: 1,700 species of vascular plants and only 48 species of land mammals can be found, although millions of birds migrate there each year for the marshes.
+The biodiversity of tundras is low: 1,700 species of vascular plants and only 48 species of land mammals can be found, although millions of birds migrate there each year for the marshes.
 There are also a few fish species.
 There are few species with large populations.
 Notable plants in the Arctic tundra include blueberry (Vaccinium uliginosum), crowberry (Empetrum nigrum), reindeer lichen (Cladonia rangiferina), lingonberry (Vaccinium vitis-idaea), and Labrador tea (Rhododendron groenlandicum).
 Notable animals include reindeer (caribou), musk ox, Arctic hare, Arctic fox, snowy owl, ptarmigan, northern red-backed voles, lemmings, the mosquito, and even polar bears near the ocean.
-Tundra is largely devoid of poikilotherms such as frogs or lizards.
+The tundra is largely devoid of poikilotherms such as frogs or lizards.

 Due to the harsh climate of Arctic tundra, regions of this kind have seen little human activity, even though they are sometimes rich in natural resources such as petroleum, natural gas, and uranium.
 In recent times this has begun to change in Alaska, Russia, and some other parts of the world: for example, the Yamalo-Nenets Autonomous Okrug produces 90% of Russia's natural gas.

-Relationship to global warming
+Relationship to climate change

-A severe threat to tundra is global warming, which causes permafrost to thaw.
+A severe threat to tundra is climate change, which causes permafrost to thaw.
 The thawing of the permafrost in a given area on human time scales (decades or centuries) could radically change which species can survive there.
 It also represents a significant risk to infrastructure built on top of permafrost, such as roads and pipelines.

 In locations where dead vegetation and peat have accumulated, there is a risk of wildfire, such as the 1039 km2 of tundra which burned in 2007 on the north slope of the Brooks Range in Alaska.
 Such events may both result from and contribute to global warming.

-Greenhouse gas emissions
+Carbon emissions from permafrost thaw contribute to the same warming which facilitates the thaw, making it a positive climate change feedback.
+The warming also intensifies the Arctic water cycle, and the increased amounts of warmer rain are another factor which increases permafrost thaw depths.